Emil Busch Rapid Rectilinear 500mm F8 (Aplanat)

 Condition:

 The brass is in good shape, there is some wear but also an authentic golden patina.
-The glass is in a quite good condition and shows cleaning marks here and there, but besides
+The glass is in a quite good condition and shows cleaning marks here and there, and a small edge chip in the rear, but besides

 that the glass is clear and without any haze or fungus.
+The iris is still working and moves from F8 to F64.
 The image is overall sharp and corrected on the groundglass.
 A nice inexpensive lens for ULF landscape work.

-The focal lenght is 500mm and an image circle of about 650mm it will easily cover formats up
+The focal lenght is 500mm and an image circle of about 600mm it will easily cover formats up

-design) and shows a remarable sharpness all throughout the image field.
+design) and shows a remarkable sharpness all throughout the image field.

-The lens comes with a fitting flange and a working iris aperture.
+The lens comes with a flange and a selfmade lenscap that fits the lens perfectly.

 height: 12cm